Person of Interest season 3: Casting

 A few days after the second season ended, it was announced that Sarah Shahi, who played Sameen Shaw, would be upgraded to series regular starting with this season.
 In July 2013, it was reported that Amy Acker was also upgraded to series regular for the season.
 Nolan commented on the decision to upgrade both stars, "when you add a few new characters, that actually winds up adding five or six new relationships.
 It gives us that much more of a challenge, which is great fun."

-The season brough back many actors from the series, including Paige Turco as Zoe Morgan, who reprised her role on "Lady Killer".
+The season brought back many actors from the series, including Paige Turco as Zoe Morgan, who reprised her role on "Lady Killer".

 "The Crossing" features the death of Joss Carter, played by Taraji P. Henson.
 During rumors of a main character death, recurring cast member Carrie Preston teased the death, "It's going to be sad for everybody — not just the fans but also the cast.
 But I think the way [the show] is handling it is quite remarkable."
 Nolan told Henson about her death at the beginning of 2013, indicating, "It was a bittersweet conversation, because we love working with her and vice versa.
 It's been a great creative collaboration.
 As sad as we were to see her go, I think we were all excited [Taraji, us and the writers] to get into a juicy piece of material, to tell a tragedy."
 He went on to explain the decision, "For this story [HR, police corruption] it was a natural boiling point that would put her first and foremost into focus.
 And frankly, as writers, we've long said that Carter was the heart of the show, and your perverse impulse as a writer is to do as much damage to the audience as possible.
 There's nothing more dastardly than — if Carter's the heart of the show — breaking that heart for the audience in the middle of the season."
 Executive producer Greg Plageman also commented on the decision, "What felt natural to us was with HR being with us from the pilot, their diabolical no-goodness, it felt like they had it in for Carter... it got to a point where you think if this person is going to hold her head up and walk into a precinct ever again she's going to have to take them on and in the conversations she had with her son, it was kind of understood what she had to do and it felt like the time was right."
 The kiss scene between Reese and Carter was unscripted, with Nolan commenting, "It was just a swapping scars moment.
 So when the actors went there, it was all of their own volition, because in that moment they both felt it.
 And when you removed that element, the scene didn't feel quite the same."